 Stay off the couch by stretching, lifting weights, or even walking in place.
 Or you could do light housework during the commercials, like the dishes, laundry, or taking out the recycling.

-- If you work in an office, set your phone timer for a 10-minute standing break every hour.
+- If you work in an office or at home, set your phone timer for a 10-minute standing break every hour.

 Use that time to read over documents that you’ve printed out or have a quick meeting.
-Take the stairs when possible, and always take the long route to the bathroom.
+If you're at work, take the stairs when possible, and always take the long route to the bathroom.

 - Take a walk during your lunch break.

-You can do errands, pick up lunch, or just enjoy the fresh air.
-It’ll also help lower your stress!
+You'll enjoy the fresh air and also help lower your stress!

 - Try a standing desk.